richiejp/ltp-executor/README.md

 Required dependencies:
 - C11 compatible compiler
 - CMake (and GNU Make or Ninja etc)
+- pthreads
 - liburcu
+- [libactors](https://gitlab.com/Palethorpe/libactors)(you will need to
+  install this from source)

 Optional:
 - Ragel (used to regenerate parser.c)